Aspirin and dipyridamole

 Aspirin and dipyridamole may cause headaches when you first start taking it.
 Call your doctor at if these headaches are severe.

 If you need surgery or dental work, tell the surgeon or dentist ahead of time that you are using aspirin and dipyridamole.
-You may need to stop using the medicine for a short time before surgery to prevent excessive bleeding.
+You may need to stop for a short time to prevent excessive bleeding.

 Do not stop taking aspirin and dipyridamole unless your doctor tells you to.